Shorts Sunderland W3977, off Donegal, February 1942

 John Frederick Charles Smith 526315 +

 Son of Frederick and Polly Elizabeth Smith, of Swansea.
-He was born in 1915.
+He was born in in that town in 1915.

 Sgt Arnold Alfred Rolfe 1255057 +